Amazing Spider-Man #28

 Spidey finally gets his costume back, after losing it to Smythe's robot.
 He goes back to Smythe's lab and swaps it with the Spidey suit he bought at the costume store last issue.
 He also brings along a big jar full of spiders ("I thought they might help you with your research!") so that when Smythe's robot attacks him, he can say it's because of that.

-While Peter is at the lab, Smythe's lab assistant (Mark) Raxton.
+While Peter is at the lab, we meet Smythe's lab assistant (Mark) Raxton.
 Smythe and Raxton get into a scuffle over some alloy that they co-created, and the alloy gets all over Raxton's skin, turning him into the Molten Man.

 Here he is ripping off his pants legs, as Mark notes in the comments.